-Use the many filter features of GAT+, including by date and sharing direction to see what caused the spike in sharing:
+However, with the many filter features of GAT+, including by date and sharing direction (sharing in or out), you can see specifically what caused the spike in the graph.

 - Search for Shared Out (all externally shared out files) that are created in the last X days. - Search for Public files that are updated in the last X days.